 All programmers are API designers.
 Good programs are modular, and intermodular boundaries define APIs.
 Good modules get reused.
 APIs can be among your greatest assets or liabilities.
 Good APIs create long-term customers; bad ones create long-term support nightmares.
 Public APIs, like diamonds, are forever.
 You have one chance to get it right so give it your best.
 APIs should be easy to use and hard to misuse.
-It should be easy to do simple things; possible to do complex things; and impossible, or at least difficult, to do wrong things.
+It should prevent to get it right so give it your best.
 APIs should be self-documenting: It should rarely require documentation to read code written to a good API.
 In fact, it should rarely require documentation to write it.
-When designing an API, first gather requirements - with a healthy degree of skepticism.
+When designing an API, first gather requirements-with a healthy degree of skepticism.
 People often provide solutions; it's your job to ferret out the underlying problems and find the best solutions.
 Structure requirements as use-cases: they are the yardstick against which you'll measure your API.
 Early drafts of APIs should be short, typically one page with class and method signatures and one-line descriptions.
 This makes it easy to restructure the API when you don't get it right the first time.
 Code the use-cases against your API before you implement it, even before you specify it properly.
 This will save you from implementing, or even specifying, a fundamentally broken API.
 Maintain the code for uses-cases as the API evolves.
 Not only will this protect you from rude surprises, but the resulting code will become the examples for the API, the basis for tutorials and tests.
 Example code should be exemplary.
 If an API is used widely, its examples will be the archetypes for thousands of programs.
 Any mistakes will come back to haunt you a thousand fold.
 You can't please everyone so aim to displease everyone equally.
 Most APIs are overconstrained.
-Expect API-design instakes due to failures of imagination.
-You can't reasonably hope to imagine everything that everyone will do with an API, or how it will in
+Expect API-design mistakes due to failures of imagination.
+You can't reasonably hope to imagine everything that everyone will do with an API, or how it will interact with every other part of a system.
+API design is not a solitary act